 Thanks for checking out my site, I’m Jessica Watson.
 Here’s a little bit about me.

 “Authentic and organic are just a few of the adjectives that leap to mind when I attempt to describe what it’s like to work with Jessica” -Lindsay and Marc

-I love Etsy shopping, peonies, sunsets, odd numbers and playing with my Shiba Inu puppy.
+I love crocheting, peonies, sunsets, odd numbers, and playing with my Shiba Inu puppy.
 I also love to travel, and hope to go to every continent (even Antarctica – my youngest loves penguins!).
 I was an anthropology major in college so I’m fascinated by other cultures, and am all about out of the way places, and doing as locals do.
 (As much as a redheaded American girl can fit in with indigenous cultures).

 “She has a unique artistic eye and frames things just the way I like.
 Even if she wasn’t helpful, professional, clever, damn fast and a total sweetheart, I still would have booked her.
 It was just a bonus that she was also all of those things.” -Erin & Trevor

 “My husband is very anti-photo, and she even made him look great” -Jenny and Damon